-China's indebted Evergrande to sell stakes in Internet unit
+China's indebted Evergrande to sell stakes in internet unit

 Fitch downgraded its credit rating on Wednesday, signalling its concern of a potential default.

-To ease the pressure, Evergrande will sell a 7 per cent stake at HKUS$3.20 per share to a unit of Tencent Holdings for HKUS$2.07 billion and a 4 per cent stake to an unidentified buyer for HKUS$1.18 billion.
+To ease the pressure, Evergrande will sell a 7per cent stake at HKUS$3.20 per share to a unit of Tencent Holdings Ltd. for HKUS$2.07 billion and a 4per cent stake to an unidentified buyer for HKUS$1.18 billion.
 The filing did not give a timing for the sale.